-Procedures Details As provided in the CG Manual, upon reasonable red seek independent professional advice in the discharwhich expense must be reasonable. , , , , , , , , , , , , , , , , , , , ,
+Procedures Details As provided in the CG Manual, upon reasonable reasonable reasonable in the dischart which expense must be reasonable.

 7.)
 Change/s in existing policies

 Indicate, if applicable, any change/s introduced by the Board of Directors (during its most recent term) on existing policies that may have an effect on the business of the company and the reason/s for the change: